top of page

 3. Under the Seats

-It’s no surprise that loose change, crumbs, and dust bunnies love to hide under car seats.
-Even if you vacuum the main floor area, dirt lurking under the seats can make the car feel less clean.
+It’s no secret that loose change, crumbs, and dust bunnies love to hide under car seats.
+Even if you've vacuumed the main floor area, dirt lurking under the seats can still make your car feel less clean.

 Pro Tip: Move the seats back and forth when vacuuming to reach every corner.
 A crevice tool works wonders for tight spaces.